mucommander/mucommander/PLAN.md

 - Add **SpotBugs + FindSecBugs** as a Gradle-driven CI step.
 Fail the build on any High-severity finding.
 - Add **OWASP Dependency-Check** as a scheduled weekly CI run.
 Fail on CVSS ≥ 7.0.

+### Phase 11 — Re-add S3 backend on AWS SDK v2 (one PR)

+Lifted out of the original Phase 4 plan because the refactor is too large for a dep-upgrade PR.
+The Phase-4 PR removed the `jets3t`-based module to clear the dep tree; this phase adds it back, properly
+implemented:

+- New `barebones-protocol-s3` subproject.
+- `software.amazon.awssdk:bom:2.x` + `software.amazon.awssdk:s3` deps.
+- `S3ProtocolProvider`, `S3Root`, `S3Bucket`, `S3Object`, `S3File`
+  rewritten against the AWS SDK v2 API.
+- `S3Panel` (the connection dialog) preserved from the deleted module's Git history; UI fields adjusted for AWS-SDK-style endpoint / credentials / region inputs.
+- Manual smoke against AWS S3 + at least one S3-compatible
+  endpoint (MinIO) before merge.
+- CI integration test gated on `-Dtest_properties.s3_test.temp_folder` remains a SkipException in CI; the AWS SDK has its own LocalStack test harness that we may or may not adopt.

 ### Phase 10 — Connectivity: Tailscale + mount helper (one PR)